 Conducted by David Hill, the Royal Philharmonic Orchestra and the Bach Choir cannot be faulted, despite the acoustical problems they have clearly been facing.
 The four soloists, who sing on a call and response basis with the choir, often find it difficult to traverse the echoing space, though the motif works well on the whole.
 Goode’s music is in keeping with Warner’s libretto but many of the movements lack individual definition and thus have a habit of blending into one another too easily.

 Given a less acoustically challenging venue, the subtleties of the Blitz Requiem may have more room for appreciation, but the grandeur of St Paul’s as a location means that despite the problems, this world premiere is still hypnotising in many ways.

 Photos: Krish Nagari

-This performance of Blitz Requiem will be broadcast on Classic FM on the 3rd October 2013 at 7.30pm, for further information visit here.
+This performance of Blitz Requiem will be broadcast on Classic FM on the 3rd October 2013 at 7.30pm.
+For further information visit the Classic FM website here.

 For further information about Blitz Requiem visit here